CSE237SP25/project-bemidemicharlotte/README.md

 * Customer can freeze their account (i.e. cannot withdraw funds or transfer funds)
 * Customer should be able to confirm their transaction amount when withdrawing a large amount of money
 * User should be able to exit or go back to the previous page at any step in the bank process
+* A user should be able to export their transaction history as a text file
+* A user should be able to set spending alerts by category

 Is there anything that you implemented but doesn't currently work?